-Once approved by the TPO Executive Board, the projects then can be submitted to FTA.
-Once FTA approves the grant funds, then the TPO applies to TDOT for matching funding.
+Once approved by the TPO Executive Board, projects must be added to the Transportation Improvement Program (TIP).
+This process shows proof to TDOT and FTA that the funds have been officially approved.
+Once the TIP process is approved, TPO staff can begin to enter the projects into the FTA grant-making website.
+The draft grant must be approved by the FTA Atlanta office.
+Once the FTA staff have approved the draft grant it can be officially submitted for approval by both FTA Atlanta and FTA Washington D.C. offices.
+Once FTA approves the grant, then the TPO can apply to TDOT for matching funding.
 The TPO cannot enter into a contract with the applicant until all funds have been approved by FTA and TDOT.
-Applicants need to be aware that obtaining grant funds through the FTA and TDOT can take a considerable amount of time.
-This process can take anywhere from eight to twelve months.
-This does not include the time to actually procure the vehicle.
+Applicants need to be aware that obtaining grant funds through FTA and TDOT can take eight to twelve months.
+This time frame does not include the time to actually procure the vehicle(s).
 Therefore, applicants need to keep this time frame in mind when making a budget and/or decisions about capital purchases.

-The TPO reserves the right to change or amend this process.
+The TPO reserves the right to change or amend or cancel this process.
 Due to funding limitations, applicants may be approved for less funding than requested.

 Applications are due by 4:00 p.m.
-EST on Friday, March 26, 2021.
+EST on Friday, April 21, 2023.